Nigel Benn: Benn vs. Eubank II

-Benn vs McClellan
+Benn vs. McClellan

-In February 1995, Benn successfully defended his super-middleweight tittle.

-title against former WBC middleweight champion Gerald McClellan in a highly anticipated bout billed as Sudden Impact.
+In February 1995, Benn successfully defended his super-middleweight title against former WBC middleweight champion Gerald McClellan in a highly anticipated bout billed as Sudden Impact.
 Going into the fight, McClellan had won his last 21 fights, the last 14 by knockout with 13 of those knockouts in the first three rounds.
 Due to this record, many British media saw Benn as an underdog.

 In round one, Benn was knocked through the ropes as McClellan dominated early.
 Benn struggled in the early rounds, with McClellan in clear control.
-From rounds four to six, Benn began to shift the momentum, as McClellan showed signs of distress, repeatedly losing his gum shield, backing off for extended periods, and blinking continuously.
+From rounds four to six, Benn began to shift the momentum, and McClellan showed signs of distress, repeatedly losing his gum shield, backing off for extended periods, and blinking continuously.
+During the fight, the referee warned Benn about punches to the back of the head during clinches, a type of punch known to cause brain damage.
 McClellan responded in rounds seven and eight, knocking Benn down again in the latter.
 However, McClellan, now visibly fatigued, was unable to capitalise on his advantage.
 Benn won the fight by stoppage in the tenth round via knockout, as McClellan could not rise from his knees.
 At the time of the stoppage, two judges had McClellan ahead, while the third scored the fight as even, although these scores did not account for the two knockdowns Benn delivered in the final round.

 McClellan sustained serious injuries as a result of the fight.
 After collapsing in his corner post-fight, McClellan was rushed to the hospital, where doctors found a blood clot in his brain.
 McClellan fell into a coma for two weeks.
 The injuries left him with significant impairments: he suffers from short-term memory problems, is almost blind, partially deaf, and uses a wheelchair.
 However, since 1995, McClellan has regained some of his hearing, having been 80% deaf, and can now walk with a cane.
 In 2007, McClellan, his sister, and his children attended a benefit dinner organised and hosted by Benn to help McClellan with his ongoing medical expenses.

 After his fight with McClellan, Benn had two further successful title defences, with wins against future WBC title-holder Vincenzo Nardiello and American Danny Perez.
 Benn then faced Thulani Malinga in a 1996 rematch.
 Benn managed to knock Malinga down in the fifth round, but he would go on to meet the canvas himself in the twelfth round.
 Benn lost the contest by a split decision (118–109, 115–111, 112–114), thus ending his title reign.

-Benn vs Collins I and II
+Benn vs. Collins

 In 1996, Benn attempted to take the WBO super-middleweight title twice from Steve Collins, who had taken that particular title from Eubank.
 Benn failed in both attempts.
 In the first fight, he lost by TKO in round four after sustaining an ankle injury.

+Benn vs. Collins II

 In the rematch four months later, Benn was retired by his corner at the end of round six with Benn on his stool.
 He retired from professional boxing altogether shortly after the second fight.